Logo: IMPRS for Solar System Science at the University of Göttingen - International Max Planck Research School - Solar System School

 Should I contact faculty members before applying?

-How many students do you admit per year?
+How many doctoral researchers do you admit per year?

 I have a Bachelor's degree and would like to enrol in IMPRS as a Master student before moving on to do a PhD.
 Is that possible?